-- Plastics require 100 to 400 years to break down in a landfill.
+It takes 100 to 400 years for plastics to break down in a landfill.

-- The energy saved by recycling one plastic bottle will power a computer for 25 minutes.
+The energy saved by recycling one plastic bottle can power a computer for 25 minutes.

-- It takes approximately one million years for a glass bottle to break down in a landfill.
+It takes approximately 1 million years for a glass bottle to break down in a landfill.

-- Producing glass from new materials requires 30 percent more energy than producing it from used glass.
+Producing glass from new materials requires 30% more energy than using used glass.

-- By recycling one ton of paper, we save enough energy to heat a home for six months.
+By recycling 1 ton of paper, we save enough energy to heat a home for six months.

-- The average American uses more than 750,000 gallons of water per year.
-Around the world, the average is less than half of that.
+The average American uses more than 750,000 gallons of water per year.
+Around the world, the average is less than half of that figure.